 A psychotherapist interacts with patients to initiate change in the patient's thoughts, feelings, and behavior through adaptation.
 Psychotherapists provide treatment in individual and group settings.
 A licensed psychotherapist obtains a master's degree or doctorate in a chosen mental health field, undergoes a supervised clinical residency, and is licensed, certified, or registered by a government or psychological agency to which they are accountable.

-Licensed professionals who practice psychotherapy include the following:
+Licensed professionals who practice psychotherapy, also sometimes called talk therapy, include the following:

 - Registered psychiatric nurses